wing-net/wingqt/docs/README.md

 # Welcome to the [wingqt](https://github.com/wing-net/wingqt) documentation!

-This page serves to document the software and its uses, as well as helping troubleshoot or answer frequently asked questions.
+This page serves to document the software and its use, as well as helping troubleshoot or answer frequently asked questions.

 ## Contents
 * [About Wingqt](#about)